Michael Channing

-He previously played for the London Broncos in his first spell at the club, Castleford Tigers (Heritage № 940) in the First:Utility Super League and Featherstone Rovers in the Kingstone Press Championship.
+He previously played for the London Broncos in his first spell at the club, Castleford Tigers in the First:Utility Super League and Featherstone Rovers in the Kingstone Press Championship.

 Channing is a Wales international having represented Wales in 6 test matches.
 His most recent appearances came in the 2015 European Cup tournament after appearing 3 times beforehand in the 2012 Autumn International Series.